Martin4code/will-sdk-for-devices-windows-uwp/README.md

 ![CDL-Device-Manager](images/DeviceManager.png)

 ### Ink Device Manager
+    In Windows the Device Manager is implemented as a direct call to scan for connected devices.
-    Use the device manager to receive a list of named devices that are available for connection
+    The scan function returns a list of named devices that are available for connection.
 ### Ink Device
     Connect to a named device and retrieve properties
 ### Ink Service